Margin of appreciation: Scope and application

 Since justification for any derogation from the European Convention ultimately rests on the concept of democratic necessity in a society, margins of appreciation are situation-oriented, and the case law on the subject frequently lacks consistency.
 The expanded margin of appreciation doctrine has been used to interpret European Convention guarantees regarding due process (Articles 5 and 6) and personal freedoms (Articles 8-11).
 That infused the doctrine with a sense of ubiquity and has led to its invocation in major legal developments, including challenges surrounding discrimination as they relate to human rights.
 However, the doctrine has also been invoked in such varied questions as the enjoyment of possessions, the use of religious symbols and the implementation of environmental policies and regulations.
 The margin of appreciation in each of the categories of cases has differed according to the kind of right in question.
 For example, if private individuals are more directly involved, less discretion is typically permitted to the discretion of state parties.
 Naturally, that criterion comes under just one of the three criteria: the nature of the right, the aims pursued and the presence or absence of a European consensus, which are used to determine the scope of any given margin.
 As the European Court decided in Dickson v United Kingdom:

 'Where, however, there is no consensus within the Member States of the Council of Europe, either as to the relative importance of the interest at stake or as to how best to protect it, the margin will be wider.
 This is particularly so where the case raises complex issues and choices of social strategy....
 There will also usually be a wide margin accorded if the State is required to strike a balance between competing private and public interests or Convention rights.'

-The margin of appreciation doctrine has gained sufficient prominence under an emerging principle of subsidiarity to merit its impending incorporation into the Preamble of the European Convention.
+The margin of appreciation doctrine has gained sufficient prominence under an emerging principle of subsidiarity to merit its incorporation into the Preamble of the European Convention.
 That formal acknowledgment indicates awareness on the part of the Council of Europe that the evolution of the Convention must include jurisprudence that justifies the application of the doctrine in so many different issues.
 The margin of appreciation doctrine may also expand further throughout international law because its underlying concept of a derogation being "necessary in a democratic society", as is provided for in the European Convention, also resonates with other international human rights regimes.
 Although many regimes remain formally ambivalent or even negative towards margins of appreciation, the growing influence of Convention law on international norms, in turn, makes the doctrine more attractive to the global community.